 The Macrobiotic LifestyleBalance is the key ingredient in macrobiotic living.
 Living a macrobiotic lifestyle means eating in a way that is in balance with our bodies, minds and the environment.
 Being in harmony and in balance is achieved when eating with the seasons.
 Macrobiotic means eating as many organic, homegrown or local fresh vegetables as possible and saving fruit for special occasions.
 Choosing local produce that's in season is the best medicine.
 Eating macrobiotic is vegan for the most part, with limited use of fish, fruit and desserts.

 At GoMacro we support a macrobiotic lifestyle that is achievable and flexible.
 Each of us needs to determine what works best for our lifestyles, our bodies and our health within the environments we live in.
 Following a strict macrobiotic diet will not work for everyone, but the principles of balance, harmony, and being in tune with what you put in your body and knowing where it comes from will have a positive effect and increase your vitality.

 At GoMacro, we believe in eating with awareness of the big picture by looking at long-term health benefits and protecting our environment.
-To do this, you can choose foods that make a positive impact on the world such as USDA certified organic, non-GMO, fair trade, local whenever possible and made in the United States.
+To do this, you can choose foods that make a positive impact on the world such as USDA certified organic, non-GMO, Equal Partner Program, local whenever possible, and made in the United States.

 How to Begin a Macrobiotic DietIf you'd like to start a macrobiotic diet first start by cutting these things out of your diet, gradually and gently: